Extrys/HyperstacksGuidelines/README.md

 **THESE GHIDELINES ARE A WIP RIGHT NOW**

-The main thing you must know is..
+The main thing you must know is that..
 ***Hyperstacks levels splits in 3 differentmain mechanics:
-Climbing, Combat & Puzzles
+Climbing, Combat & Puzzles***

 And by combining them you cna make really cool levels!